Pennsylvania Railroad class K5

-The Pennsylvania Railroad's class K5 were experimental 4-6-2 "Pacific" types, built in 1929 to see if a larger Pacific than the standard K4s was worthwhile.
+The Pennsylvania Railroad's class K5 were experimental 4-6-2 "Pacific" locomotive types, built in 1929 to see if a larger Pacific than the standard K4s was worthwhile.
 Two prototypes were built, #5698 at the PRR's own Altoona Works, and #5699 by the Baldwin Locomotive Works.
 Although classified identically, the two locomotives differed in many aspects, as detailed below.
 They were both fitted with a much wider boiler than the K4s, but dimensionally similar to those of the I1s 2-10-0 "Decapods".
 Most other dimensions were enlarged over the K4s as well; the exceptions being the 70 ft2 grate area and the 80 in drivers.